HTTP interface for Stream Transactions

 Commit a Stream Transaction

-put /_db/{database-name}/_api/transaction/{transaction-id}
+PUT /_db/{database-name}/_api/transaction/{transaction-id}

 Commit a running server-side transaction.
 Committing is an idempotent operation.
 It is not an error to commit a transaction more than once.